1234zou/MOKIT/README.md

   with your .fch(k) file and output files attached.
 The author may not answer or update code frequently since he is being postponed due to his PhD program.

+* You can also open an issue on the [Issues](https://gitlab.com/jxzou/mokit/-/issues) page.

 TODO
 ----
 * MOs trasferring among BAGEL, PSI4, NWCHEM, Dalton, etc.